 Spring minestrone soup with chickpeas is a tasty and adaptable recipe that’s perfect for a quick yet satisfying weeknight supper.
 A seasonal version of the Italian classic, this dish is lighter than the original, yet the inclusion of small pasta like ditalini will fill you up – and chickpeas add extra bulk, fibre, and plant-based protein.

-This particular recipe uses seasonal vegetables like asparagus, peas, fennel, and broccoli, but again, you can add whatever veg you have that needs to be used up.
-Green beans, kale, spinach, or cauliflower would all work really well in this light-yet-hearty soup.
+This particular recipe uses seasonal vegetables like asparagus, peas, fennel, and broccoli, but again, you can add whatever veg you have that needs using.
+Green beans, kale, spinach, or cauliflower would all work really well in this light yet hearty soup.

 Before serving, top with a generous drizzle of olive oil, some crunchy homemade croutons, and chopped fresh herbs (tarragon adds a delicate aniseed flavour that goes beautifully with the veg).
 Top with some grated hard cheese or a dollop of sour cream, or keep it vegan by leaving these out.